davidbuenonnoleto/davidbuenonnoleto/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; I'm an accomplished Full Stack Developer with more than 5+ years on the market.
+- Full Stack Developer with 5 years of experience.
 Being self-motivated, persistent, clear communicator, and with a keen eye to deliver high-quality work.
-I am looking to cultivate collaborative and supportive team environment.

 <br/>